 07 of 07

 Try the Moroccan way to serve fried eggs; we break the yolks, but you can go ahead and leave them intact if you prefer.
 In either case, the normal treatment is to dust the eggs generously with salt and cumin.
-Easy, simple and so good!
+This recipe for Moroccan fried eggs with cumin and salt is easy, simple and so good!